coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 ## Use Amazon Redshift for Consume layer storage

-This section provides guidance for you to configure the Cleanse-to-Consume AWS Glue ETL job to write directly to Amazon Redshift Managed Storage in the Consume layer of your data lakehouse.
+This section provides guidance for you to configure your Cleanse-to-Consume AWS Glue ETL job to write directly to Amazon Redshift Managed Storage in the Consume layer of your data lakehouse.

-The following instructions use a Data Catalog Connection for the connectivity to Amazon Redshift.
-The Data Catalog Connection provisions the VPC automatically and retrieves Amazon Redshift credentials from AWS Secrets Manager.
+This guide uses a Data Catalog Connection to provide the connectivity to Amazon Redshift, which automatically provisions the VPC and retrieves Amazon Redshift credentials from Secrets Manager.

 ### Prerequisites